konung-yaropolk/stackreg/README.md

 Set parameters in the script's code and run script executing *run.bat* or use any another way to run it :)

-Notice: if the script process was killed by shell, you should extend your RAM or make a swap
+Notice: if the script's process was interrupted by system, you should extend your RAM or make a swap